FuchsEDV/Thrixty/README.md

 ###7.)
 Change Log
 * V1.4:
+    * Rewrote Event Handler.
-    * Fixed iPad Support on Events. (maybe other mobile browsers are still broken...)
+    * Fixed iPad Support. (maybe other mobile browsers are still broken...)
     * Changed folder structure.
     * Saving bandwidth on mobile devices (detected by user-agent) by showing a load button instead of auto loading.
     * Changes in state management.